 Charity credit cards

-- McGrath Pink Visa.
-This Community First Credit Union credit card donates half of the $40 annual fee to the McGrath Foundation.
+- Community First Low Rate Pink credit card.
+This credit card donates half of the $40 annual fee to the McGrath Foundation.
 These funds help with the placement of McGrath Breast Care Nurses who work in supporting women with breast cancer as well as their families.

 What else do I need to know?

 - Point value.
-If you’re using credit card reward points to make a charity donation, you may want to consider whether the value you’re getting through the redemption is worth it.
+If you’re using credit card reward points to make a charity donation, consider whether the value you’re getting through the redemption is worth it.
 In some cases, using cash to make a donation and saving points for a different reward could be more cost-effective.

 - Processing times.
 In some cases, your donation may not show up on your account straight away.
 This is particularly common with crowdfunding donations, which may be held or left unprocessed until a target or deadline is met.
-Make sure you factor this in when using your credit card account so that you can avoid going over your credit limit.
+Make sure you factor this in so you can avoid going over your credit limit.

 - Direct debit payments.
 If you decide to make regular payments to a charity through a direct debit service, make sure you check for any additional fees or charges.
 It’s also a good idea to read through the cancellation policy so that you know what’s involved if you decide to stop your payments.